Frequently asked questions

 Raw honey is not pasteurized, filtered, or processed, and as such, it retains all the vitamins, pollen, enzymes, and nutrients inside the honey.
 When it is first extracted it comes out as liquid but over time it will naturally crystallize into a solid honey.

-Please note: While raw honey has amazing health benefits, we do not recommend raw honey for infants younger than 1 years old due to a bacteria called Clostridium botulinum that can cause infant botulism and is sometimes found in honey, both raw and pasteurized.
-Once someone reaches 1 years of age, their digestive systems are mature enough to kill the bacteria.
+Please note: While raw honey has amazing health benefits, we do not recommend raw honey for infants younger than 1 year old due to a bacteria called Clostridium botulinum that can cause infant botulism and is sometimes found in honey, both raw and pasteurized.
+Once a child is 1 year old, their digestive system has matured enough to kill the bacteria.
 For more information, see here.

 + What's the difference between your honey and store-bought honey?

-Store-bought honey is typically pasteurized (heated at very high temperatures) or undergoes ultrafiltration to kill/remove everything inside the honey.
+Most of the honey you find on the shelves of your local grocery store are typically pasteurized (heated at very high temperatures) or have undergone ultrafiltration to kill/remove everything inside the honey.
 This allows it to stay liquid forever but removes all the beneficial nutrients in honey.
-Store-bought honey can also be a blend of honeys from different countries.
-Our product is raw, Canada No. 1 White grade honey (the highest designation in Canada) that is taken right out of the hive, minimally strained to remove hive debris, and then packaged.
+Many store-bought honeys are a blend of honeys from different countries.
+Our honey is raw, Canada No. 1 White grade honey (the highest designation in Canada).
+It is taken right out of the hive, minimally strained to remove hive debris, and then packaged.
 It is pure, unblended, unheated, unprocessed honey.
 Like other raw honeys, it will solidify over time.